Minnesota insurers cut fees for 70,000 in Medicare health plans

 Minnetonka-based UnitedHealthcare, which is the nation's largest health insurer, said in May that it would waive certain fees through September for Medicare Advantage enrollees when they visit doctors.
 Eagan-based Blue Cross and Blue Shield of Minnesota said it would waive cost-sharing fees for about 100,000 people in Medicare Advantage plans.

-Minneapolis-based UCare opted to discount premiums for about 100,000 seniors with Medicare Advantage coverage as people use less health care with COVID-19.
+Minneapolis-based UCare waived co-pays, as well, but also discounted premiums for about 100,000 seniors with Medicare Advantage coverage as people use less health care with COVID-19.

 At HealthPartners, cost-sharing will be waived for in-person, phone and video primary care and behavioral health visits, including visits for substance abuse when services provided are in-network.